 Public Service.
 Mr. Stirling has a history of distinguished service in the public sector.
 After serving as an administrative analyst for San Diego's City Manager, he was elected to the San Diego City Council.

 Assembly & Senate.
 Subsequently, he served four terms as Assemblyman for the 77th District.
 His record of achievement led to his election to the State Senate.
-While in elected office, Mr. Stirling brought about dramatic change in law enforcement, courts organization, maritime hatchery technology, application of computers to local governments, national environmental assessments under NEPA, retirement investment policy in California resulting in billions of additional state and local earnings extending from the past and into the future,pioneered unified auditing nation wide, invented public transit performance auditing, reconfigured the highway system in San Diego County, established one of the largest city parks in the nation, shepherded the adoption of the successful adopt-a-highway program, mid-wifed the 911 system into existence, designed the first police computerized dispatch system in the nation, first to automate a public library system, invented notion of highway traffic command centers, the first one operating on Kearney Mesa, co-authored water marketing legislation, converted traffic fines from arrest warrants to civil collections, and dozens of other similar ideas.
+While in elected office, Mr. Stirling brought about dramatic change in law enforcement, courts organization, maritime hatchery technology, application of computers to local governments, national environmental assessments under NEPA, retirement investment policy in California resulting in billions of additional state and local earnings extending from the past and into the future, pioneered unified auditing nation wide, invented public transit performance auditing, reconfigured the highway system in San Diego County, established one of the largest city parks in the nation, shepherded the adoption of the successful adopt-a-highway program, mid-wifed the 911 system into existence, designed the first police computerized dispatch system in the nation, first to automate a public library system, invented notion of highway traffic command centers, the first one operating on Kearney Mesa, co-authored water marketing legislation, converted traffic fines from arrest warrants to civil collections, and dozens of other programs.